tormol/AIS/README.md

 `-port-prefix` is an offset to the listening port numbers, multiplied by 100.
 The default value is 80, which means the server listen on :8023 for TCP and UDP forwarding, and :8080 for HTTP.
 Changing the port is necessary to run multiple instances in paralell.
 Use `-port-prefix=0` to listen on the standard ports.

+`-web-root` is the directory where static files for the webside are loaded from.
+Defaults to `static/` or the current directory.
+If not specified the program must be run from the root directory of the repo or `static/`.

 `-cpuprofile` and `-memprofile` are supported for profiling, (Go's HTTP interface for profiling is not supported)